anestisb/android-prepare-vendor/README.md

 4. Generate vendor proprietary includes & makefiles compatible with AOSP build tree (`scripts/generate-vendor.sh`)
   * Extra care in Makefile rules to not break compatibility between old & new build system (ninja)

 `execute-all.sh` runs all previous steps with required order.
 As an alternative to download images, script can also read factory images from filesystem location using the `-i|--imgs-tar` flag. `-k|--keep` flag can be used if you want to keep extracted intermediate files for further investigation.
+Scripts must run as root in order to maintain correct file permissions for generated proprietary blobs.

 All scripts except `scripts/extract-factory-images.sh` can be executed from both MAC & *unix systems.
 In case `execute-all.sh` is used, *unix host system is the only option.
 If you have ext4 support in your MAC you can edit the mount loopback commands.

 Individual scripts include usage info with additional flags that be used for targeted actions and bugs investigation.

 ## Supported devices